 The School’s Executive Education division should be referred to in the first instance as either “Executive Education at Cambridge Judge Business School” or “Cambridge Judge Business School Executive Education” (whichever reads better within the context of the overall piece).
 Subsequently it can be referred to as “Executive Education” (please retain the capitalisation).

-Professor Christoph H Loch is the Director (Dean) of Cambridge Judge Business School (CJBS), UK.
+Professor Mauro F Guillén is the Dean of Cambridge Judge Business School (CJBS), UK.

 A best-selling author and award-winning scholar, he is an expert on international business, corporate governance, and digital platforms.
 He has received Fulbright and Guggenheim fellowships, honoured with the Aspen Institute’s Faculty Pioneer Award, and elected to the Macro Organizational Behavior Society and the Sociological Research Association.

 Prior to joining Cambridge Judge Business School in 2021, Professor Guillén held various positions at The Wharton School, including the Dr Felix Zandman Endowed Professorship in International Management (2003-2021), Professor of Management (2003-present), Associate Professor of Management (2000-2003), Assistant Professor of Management (1996-2000).
 He was also the Edward Pennel Brooks Career Development Assistant Professor of International Management and Sociology at MIT Sloan School of Management (1992-1994).

 Professor Guillén has consulted with Analistas Financieros Internacionales, Madrid (2006-present), Instituto Español de Comercio Exterior (ICEX), Madrid (2006-2011), Accenture Institute of High Performance (2008-2011), Caja de Ahorros de Navarra (2008-2012), and Accenture, Global Banking Practice (2013-2014), as well as several Fortune 500 companies.